 The best way to treat altitude sickness is to descend to a lower altitude as soon as you notice symptoms.
 You should also see a doctor as soon as you can.
-Most symptoms will begin to resolve within 24 hours, but if your headache persists, an over-the-counter medication should relieve it.
-All symptoms should resolve within three days.
+Most symptoms will resolve within 24 hours.
+All indications should resolve within two to five days.

 Supplements for Altitude Sickness

-- Vitamin E and alpha lipoic acid are antioxidants that fight free radicals (unstable, cell-damaging atoms that contribute to illness and aging).
-Antioxidants have been used in a number of studies to reduce the severity of altitude sickness symptoms.
-One study monitored an expedition group taking vitamins on Everest; each person took 1,000 mg of vitamin C, 400 IU of vitamin E and 600 mg of alpha-lipoic acid daily.
-During this study, researchers found these daily doses eased the effects of altitude sickness (x).
+- Vitamin E and alpha-lipoic acid are antioxidants that fight free radicals (unstable, cell-damaging atoms that contribute to illness and aging).
+Several studies show antioxidants reduced the severity of altitude sickness symptoms.
+One study monitored an expedition group taking vitamins on Everest; each person took 1,000 mg of vitamin C, 400 IU of vitamin E, and 600 mg of alpha-lipoic acid daily.
+During this study, researchers found these daily doses eased the effects of altitude sickness. (x)

 How to Prevent Altitude Sickness

-You can also prevent altitude sickness by avoiding strenuous activity, limiting your climb or hike to 300 m per day and sleeping at lower altitudes when possible (x).
+You can also prevent altitude sickness by avoiding strenuous activity, limiting your climb or hike to 305 meters or 1,000 feet per day, and sleeping at lower altitudes when possible. (x)